tejas-2232/All-About-Ansible-AAA-/important_modules/README.md

 * Ansible lineinfile module can be used to insert a line, modify an existing line, remove an existing line or to replace a line.

 * create parameter means if the file is absent on remote then it will create new file with the given name.

+**Inserting a line:**

+* First, we will see how to write a line to a file if it's not present.

+* we can set the path of the file to be modified by dest/path(Ansible verison > 2.3 ) parameter.
+Then  line will be inserted using the line parameter.

+* The next example will write a line "This line is written for test purpose" to the file "file_RemoteServer.txt".
+* The new line will be added to EOF.
+If the line already exists, then it will not be added.